corley/ng-startup-documentation/docs/05-user-session-identity.md

 # Sessions, ACL and identity

-## Introduction
+## Overview

-ngStartup includes [crAcl](https://github.com/ngutils/cr-acl), [crSession](https://github.com/ngutils/cr-session) and [crIdentity](https://github.com/ngutils/cr-identity) from [ngUtils](https://github.com/ngutils) to let you to easily manage identities, authentications and sessions along the whole app.
+ngStartup includes [crAcl](https://github.com/ngutils/cr-acl), [crSession](https://github.com/ngutils/cr-session) and [crIdentity](https://github.com/ngutils/cr-identity) from [ngUtils](https://github.com/ngutils) to let you to easily manage identities, authentication and sessions along the whole app.

 This modules let you to